ZPGuiGroupWhu/PopulationSpatialization/README.md

 ## Result
 Result contains the predicted population of three resolutions (500m, 200m and 100m).The id and the predicted population of the pixel are listed in the file.

+## Ye's model
+We have reproduced Ye's model and generated population spatialization results based on the aforementioned modeling data in Wuhan.
+The code and data are also available in this file.